CompuTec/computec-docs/docs/processforce/user-guide/scheduling/gantt-chart/alternative-resources.md

 ## Moving to the Alternative

 - Continue to Press the right mouse button.
-- Drag the resource block to the required alternative.
+- Drag the resource block to the desired alternative.
 - A red block will display, representing the new time.
 - Drop, Un-Press the right mouse button.

     ![Gantt Alternative Resource](./media/alternative-resources/gantt-alternative-resources-4.webp)
-- The resource block is now placed on the alternative.
+- The resource block will now be placed on the selected alternative:

     ![GanttAlternative Resource](./media/alternative-resources/gantt-alternative-resources-5.webp)
 - To view these resources alternative, use the same navigation as above.

 ## Manufacturing Order Changes

-- The update function saves the Gantt changes.
+- The Update function saves the changes made in the Gantt.
-- Changes the planned resource to the alternative resource (actual).
+- It updates the planned resource to reflect the selected alternative resource.
-- Automatically recalculates the lead time and the start date.
+- Lead time and start date are recalculated automatically to account for the changes.

 ## CompuTec PDC

-You can also switch a [Task to an Alternative Resource from the CompuTec PDC level](/docs/pdc/user-guide/task-activities/overview).
+Additionally, you can switch a [Task to an Alternative Resource from the CompuTec PDC level](/docs/pdc/user-guide/task-activities/overview).

+---
+By utilizing Alternative Resources, production processes become more agile and resilient to changes.
+This feature simplifies resource management, minimizes disruptions, and ensures that operations continue smoothly even when adjustments are required.